SkillsUnion/tamkeen-cloud/1.3-introduction-to-software-development/2-sdlc.md

 ---

-#### **Learning Objectives:**

-By the end of this module, participants will be able to:
+## Learning Objectives: Software Development Life Cycle (SDLC)

-1. Define the Software Development Life Cycle (SDLC) and its purpose.
+1. Define the Software Development Life Cycle (SDLC) and explain its purpose in delivering high-quality software.
-2. Understand the different phases of the SDLC.
+2. Understand and describe the phases of the SDLC, including planning, requirements analysis, design, implementation, testing, deployment, and maintenance.
-3. Identify the importance of each phase in delivering a successful software project.
+3. Identify the significance of each SDLC phase in minimizing risks, managing costs, and ensuring quality.
-4. Explore different SDLC models such as Waterfall, Agile, and DevOps.
+4. Compare and evaluate different SDLC models, such as Waterfall, Agile, Scrum, and DevOps, and understand their appropriate use cases.

 ---